 To download this worksheet, click the button below to signup for free (it only takes a minute) and you'll be brought right back to this page to start the download!

 Sign Me Up

-See the fact file below for more information on the watermelon or alternatively, you can download our 25-page Watermelon worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information on the Silk Road or alternatively, you can download our 27-page Silk Road worksheet pack to utilise within the classroom or home environment.